mitchchn/darkcerberus/README.md

 * The groundwork for a plugin architecture is in place
 * FIXED: Chrome locked up on occasion when composing messages

+Known issues: Property pane colouring is temporarily disabled because it caused the Chrome lockup.

 **July 17, 2014**